jason-kerney/blog/_drafts/2025-07-09-value-seeking.md

 On the surface getting the $10K up front seems pretty good.
 But if you look at the penny, at the end of 30 days you will have over 5 Million dollars.

 This is what we want.
-We want to have small solutions that incrementally grow effectiveness and efficiency.
+We want to have small solutions that incrementally grows effectiveness and efficiency.